edcarp/python-novice-esces/_episodes/06-files.md

 ~~~
 {: .output}

+These files show waveheight data from some years in the decades indicated in the filename.
 As these examples show,
 `glob.glob`'s result is a list of file and directory paths in arbitrary order.
 This means we can loop over it
 to do something with each filename in turn.
 In our case,
-the "something" we want to do is generate a set of plots for each file in our inflammation dataset.
+the "something" we want to do is generate a set of plots for each file in our waveheight dataset.

 If we want to start by analyzing just the first three files in alphabetical order, we can use the
 `sorted` built-in function to generate a new sorted list from the `glob.glob` output: